IronPan/Apigee_CMLE/README.md

 }
 ```

-Update REDIRECT_URL and PROJECT_NAME in apiproxy/resources/node/server.js with your own value.
+Update REDIRECT_URL, PROJECT_NAME, MODEL_NAME and VERSION_NAME in apiproxy/resources/node/server.js with your own value.

 Then Deploy the proxy to [apigeetool](https://www.npmjs.com/package/apigeetool/tutorial)
 ```
 apigeetool deployproxy -u USERNAME -p PASSWORD -o ORG -e test -n online_prediction -d .
 ```

-To run:
+Where:

+* USERNAME: Your Apigee user name
+* PASSWORD: Your Apigee password
+* ORG: Your Apigee organization name

+To use, send a online prediction request to Apigee endpoint